SQream/sqream_docs/guides/operations/sqream_studio.rst

    :local:

-Setting up and starting the studio
+Setting up and Starting Studio
 ====================================================

-The studio is included with all :ref:`dockerized installations of SQream DB<installing_sqream_db_docker>`.
+Studio is included with all :ref:`dockerized installations of SQream DB<installing_sqream_db_docker>`.

 .. todo: How to start it?
 ..
 You can start the studio using :ref:`sqream-console<start_editor>`: